praetoriandigital/cub-docs/readme.md

   - Prevent double submit for cub generic forms.
   - hideForLogged changed to true by default for "register_me" checkbox.
   - Reload user data after lead form submission.
+  - New field 'organization': for finding or creacting new organization
+  - New config option 'siteRaven': pass here your Raven instace to collect additional breadcrumbs and extra context related to the Cub widget
+  - GenericForm 'action' option: if set to absolute url with same domain as current - xhr(instead xdm) transport will be used.
+It allows to submit data by GenericForm to your domain (xdm has crossdomain submit problems)

 * 0.16.x, June 24, 2017
   - 'Register me' checkbox added to generic forms.